PESummary: the code agnostic Parameter Estimation Summary page builder: Impact

 \section{Impact}

-PESummary is now a widely used library in the joint LIGO-Virgo-KAGRA collaborations.
-In just over one year, PESummary has become the post-processing software for the main LIGO-Virgo-KAGRA GW parameter estimation codes~\citep{ashton2019bilby, bilbygwtc, veitch2015parameter, smith2019expediting, Carullo:2019flw, Isi:2019aib, lange2018rapid} and is relied upon for the open data release of the LIGO-Virgo-Kagra parameter estimation data products~\citep{publicdata}.
+PESummary is now a widely used library in the LVK.
+In just over one year, PESummary has become the post-processing software for the main LVK GW parameter estimation codes~\citep{ashton2019bilby, bilbygwtc, veitch2015parameter, smith2019expediting, Carullo:2019flw, Isi:2019aib, lange2018rapid} and is relied upon for the open data release of the LVK parameter estimation data products~\citep{publicdata}.
 Rather than releasing multiple data products in different formats spread across numerous URLs, PESummary has greatly simplified this to simply releasing a single file~\citep{data:GW190412, data:GW190425}.
 This can propel future research in the field, as researches no longer have to create custom scripts for combining, retrieving, and recreating the initial analysis.

 The flexibility and intuitive Python executables provided by PESummary, has significantly improved the efficiency of researchers (often early-career graduates or graduate scientists), by reducing the need for repetitive tasks.
-In particular, PESummary's interactive corner plots has led to the increased knowledge of degeneracies between parameters for researchers within the LIGO/Virgo/KAGRA collaborations.
+In particular, PESummary's interactive corner plots has led to the increased knowledge of degeneracies between parameters for researchers within the LVK.

 PESummary is also fully incorporated into the automated low-latency alert workflow~\citep{GWCelery}.
 Posterior based classifications are therefore automatically produced and posted to the online GW Candidate Event Database~\citep{gracedb} from the automatic parameter estimation follow-up.
-This information will greatly aid low-latency electromagnetic followup campaigns.
+This information will greatly aid electromagnetic followup campaigns.